 Interactive Ethics for High School Students

-For more than 10 years, the Ethics Program and Science Teacher Access to Resources at Southwestern (STARS) has invited local high school students to comment on a variety of ethics dilemmas.
-Students send their comments by email to firstname.lastname@example.org.
-Comments are posted with the students’ initials and school name only.
+For more than 10 years, the Ethics and the Science Teacher Access to Resources at Southwestern (STARS) programs have invited local high school students to comment on a variety of ethics dilemmas.
+Students email their comments to firstname.lastname@example.org.
+Comments are then posted with the students’ initials and school name only.
 At the end of the comment period, the Program in Ethics in Science and Medicine shares the perspective of an Ethics Program faculty member.

 Archived cases are listed in the right-hand column.